vered1986/OKR/README.md

 From src/baseline_system: `python compute_baseline_subtasks.py  ../../data/baseline/dev ../../data/baseline/test`

+In the entity mentions components, the F1 score we originaly reoprted was 0.58.
+We managed to raise it to 0.61 by changing spacy tokenization.
+If you want the original code that returns the original 0.58 score, set GET_ORIGINAL_SCORE to True in line 22 in eval_entity_mention.py.

 The entailment component requires resources.
 The entity entailment resource files are found in the resources directory.
 The predicate entailment file is much larger, and we therefore provide the [script](resources/create_predicate_entailment_resource.py) to build it from the original resource (reverb_local_clsf_all.txt from [here](http://u.cs.biu.ac.il/~nlp/resources/downloads/predicative-entailment-rules-learned-using-local-and-global-algorithms/)).

 ## Detailed description of the OKR object: